top of page

 SCENE 3

-P: I wonder did his Lordship leave anything of value in the bin? - mmm - I’m not completely convinced by Murray’s letter - damn me if it was written by a fellow Scot - there’s an awful waste of ink - am I being quizzed?!
+P: I wonder did his Lordship leave anything of value in the bin? - be just like him to expect his cleaners to clean up his mess - mmm - I’m not completely convinced by Murray’s letter - damn me if it was written by a fellow Scot - there’s an awful waste of ink - am I being quizzed?!

-JM: It is not that I am not sensible to merits in themselves ostensible - but damn me if I never noticed my own gifts! - why do I need authors? to afford hysterical relief? that great oaf Sotheby, with his ‘Orestes’ - has lain so very long on hand, that I despair of all demand! - (is in wonder at himself) Sink me if I’m not at it again!
+JM: It is not that I am insensible to merits in themselves ostensible - but damn me if I never noticed my own gifts! - why do I need authors? - to afford hysterical relief? - that great oaf Sotheby, with his ‘Orestes’ - has lain so very long on hand, that I despair of all demand! (is in wonder at himself) - sink me if I’m not at it again!

-JM: No matter Byron!
-I shall leave you to your Adriatic nymphs! - as we are now fellow warblers, I am at ease dropping the ‘my Lord’ and other salutes to rank - and I can pick up where you left off - perhaps shift focus somewhat towards the Admiralty (muses) - what rhymes with ‘admiralty’, mmm - devil of a job this - ‘spaghetti’ ? - nay, I don’t think that works - I’ll pick up my Byron to consult - well, dash it anyway!!
+JM: Humph! - wits! - drain'd your brains away as stallion to some dark-eyed and warm Italian! - aye, I don’t doubt! - no matter, Byron, I shall leave you to your Adriatic nymphs! - as we are now fellow warblers, I feel comfortable dropping the ‘my Lord’ and other salutes to rank - and I can pick up where you, poetically, left off - perhaps shift focus somewhat towards the Admiralty (muses) what rhymes with ‘admiralty’, mmm - devil of a job this - ‘spaghetti’? - nay, I don’t think that works - I’ll pick up my Byron to consult (doubts emerge) - well, dash it anyway!!

-P: I grieve to speak it, but plays are drugs, mere drugs now-a-days - 3rd module year 2 - passed deucedly well I must say - I’ll not bother with Murray's insults - to the fire with you, figlio di puttana!!!
-My novel is complete - and it’s quite the piece for publication - now, for a title (frowns) author (frowns harder) - forsooth, I’m probably owed back pay anyway - (swoops down from library ladder) - eternal fame is mine !!
+P: I grieve to speak it, but plays are drugs, mere drugs now-a-days - 3rd module, year 2 - passed deucedly well, I must say - I’ll not bother with Murray’s insults - to the fire with you, figlio di puttana!!!

-JM: Perhaps, after all, I am a better hand at the trade - I quite enjoy a room so full of wits and bards, Crabbes, Campbells, Crokers, Freres, and Wards, and others - neither bards nor wits - for my humble tenement admits all persons in the dress of gent, from Mr. Hammond to Dog Dent - without having to cross verbal swords with them.
-Aye, I’ll go no more a poesying, 'twill not benefit my purse - and be damned to it! - it’s a curse!!
+JM(has pondered): Aye, this should be a bestseller amongst our increasingly deep-pocketed suburbanites - perhaps, after all, I am a better hand at the trade - (sighs) in truth, I quite enjoy a room full of wits and bards, Crabbes, Campbells, Crokers, Freres, and Wards - and others - neither bards nor wits - for my humble tenement admits all persons in the dress of gent, from Mr. Hammond to Dog Dent - without having to cross verbal swords with them.
+Aye, I’ll go no more a poesying, ‘twill not benefit my purse - and be damned to it! - ‘tis a curse!!

 s